Blood pressure and epilepsy – an overview

 • Blood pressure and seizure type

-Research also shows that different kinds of seizures affect people’s blood pressure in different ways.
-For example, people who have focal unaware seizures have a much greater increase in blood pressure during their seizures compared to people with focal aware seizures.
+Some research also showed that different kinds of seizures affect people’s blood pressure in different ways.
+For example, people who had focal unaware seizures had a much greater increase in blood pressure during their seizures compared to people with focal aware seizures.

 Living with epilepsy and high blood pressure